 All nominees are expected to attend the ceremony where the award winner will be announced.
 REALTOR® of the Year nominees are expected to attend the Recognition Installation Banquet (Sept.
-12, 2017) for recognition purposes among peers and leadership.
-These ceremonies take place at the MAR Annual Conference and EXPO, September 11-13, 2017 in Ocean City, MD
+21, 2018) for recognition purposes among peers and leadership.
+These ceremonies take place at the Maryland REALTOR® Annual Conference and EXPO, September 21-23, 2018 at the Gaylord National Harbor Resort and Convention Center.

-On Tuesday, September 12, 2017 winners will be announced for the following awards: President's Award, Shining Star, CARE (Community Action and REALTOR® Excellence) Award, and REALTOR® of the Year (ROTY) and Community Service.
+On Friday, September 21, 2018 winners will be announced for the following awards: President's Award, Shining Star, CARE (Community Action and REALTOR® Excellence) Award, REALTOR® of the Year (ROTY) and Community Service.

-DEADLINE FOR LOCAL BOARDS/ASSOCIATIONS TO SUBMIT THEIR ROTY NOMINATION TO MAR IS JUNE 30, 2017
+DEADLINE FOR LOCAL BOARDS/ASSOCIATIONS TO SUBMIT THEIR ROTY NOMINATION TO Maryland REALTORS IS JUNE 29, 2018

-The MAR Community Service Award—honors individual REALTOR® members who give unselfishly of their time to assist the communities in which they live.
-Individuals can submit an application directly to MAR and there is no limit to the number of entries submitted by local Board/Associations or firms for this award.
-All nominees submitted to local Board/Associations must be submitted to MAR.
+The Maryland REALTORS® Community Service Award—honors individual REALTOR® members who give unselfishly of their time to assist the communities in which they live.
+Individuals can submit an application directly to Maryland REALTORS® and there is no limit to the number of entries submitted by local Board/Associations or firms for this award.
+All nominees submitted to local Board/Associations must be submitted to Maryland REALTORS®.

 The William J. Neary Jr. Community Action and REALTOR® Excellence (CARE) Award—is given to Local Board/Associations for their community service and charitable actions.
 The award is designed to raise the profile of REALTORS® and the REALTOR® organization by focusing on Boards/Associations that have demonstrated an extraordinary record through direct local Board/Association community service involvement.
 The activities complied by the local Board/Association may include endeavors by REALTORS® who are part of a group, team, office, or an individual of that local Board/Association.